lformella/xdcc-grabscher/README.md

 * __{"ReturnValue":1}__ - everything is fine

 ## Shutdown XG gracefully
 If you want to shutdown XG, just create a file named __shutdown__ in your user folder.
 XG uses an internal routine which looks for this file and safely closes all connections, files and databases.
 Manually killing the XG process is a bad idea.
 Temporary files are be recovered upon restart, but the SQLite database might be broken if it is killed during a SQL transaction.

 # Upgrading XG
 If you are upgrading from version 2 to 3, you should finish your downloads and write down your servers and channels, because XG 3 is not able to load the data generated by previous versions.

 XG 3 is using NHibernate, so you can use your own config if you want to put the data into a mysql database for example.
 If you do not need this feature you can use the build in SQLite config which is loaded by default.
-The database is located in your user config folder and can be edited if XG is not running.
+The database named __xgobjects.db__ is located in your user config folder and can be edited if XG is not running.

 ## Unnecessary Files
 Because XG changed some internal routines you can safely delete the following files in the config folder:

 ### prior version 2
 * XG/xgsnapshots.bin
 * XG/xgsnapshots.bin.bak
 * XG/statistics.xml

 ### prior version 3
 * XG/xg.bin
 * XG/xg.bin.bak
 * XG/xgfiles.bin